 UNESCO Sites to Cross off your Bucket List

 Sri Lanka’s recorded history goes back thousands of years, but many of the structures built by civilisations long gone are still standing today.
-The cultural, educational, and scientific significance of these structures contributed to areas in Sri Lanka becoming legally protected UNESCO World Heritage Sites.
+The cultural, educational, and scientific significance of these structures have contributed to certain locations in Sri Lanka becoming legally protected UNESCO World Heritage Sites.

-Here are some key locations within the Sri Lankan World Heritage Sites to cross off your travel bucket list.
+Here are some key locations within Sri Lanka’s World Heritage Sites to cross off your travel bucket list.

 1. Lion Rock, Sigiriya

 Somewhere between modern-day Habarana and Dambulla, the magma of an extinct volcano formed the rock plateau which was destined to become Sigiriya.
 The ancient fortress, also known as Lion Rock, is the 200m tall vertical wall of rock, ruins of what once used to be a stronghold.
 Built by King Kasyapa in the 5th century CE, the monolith is one of Sri Lanka’s greatest treasures.
 Within the remains of the fortress, frescoes could be spotted along the walls, depicting nameless women.
 The story originally intended to be conveyed by these paintings is yet to be deciphered.
 Of all the frescoes, only 18 have survived the test of time.
 The hydraulic system of the fortress is impressive, comprising bridges, dams, lakes, and even underground water pumps.
 The Mirror Wall of Sigiriya, at the time of construction, had been polished so thoroughly that it was as reflective as a mirror.
 Though it no longer retains much of its reflective quality, the Mirror Wall still stands today displaying a colour akin to rust.